Dr. Lisa Cleckner

 Since joining the FLI, Dr. Cleckner has secured new funding for the development of initiatives in aquatic invasive species including the FLI’s recently launched Watercraft Steward Program, sustainable community development, a video baseline of the Finger Lakes ecosystems, water quality of green infrastructure installations, and trace metals and mercury in the Seneca Lake watershed.
 Lisa also has a faculty appointment in the Environmental Studies Department at HWS.

 Sam graduated from SUNY College of Environmental Science and Forestry, in Syracuse, NY in 2014 with a B.S. in Natural Resources Management with a focus on Recreation Management.
 Sam returned to SUNY ESF in 2015 and graduated in 2016 with an M.P.S. in Economics, Governance, and Human Dimensions of Natural Resources Management.
-With a focus on human dimensions and management, as well as an appreciation for the Finger Lakes that goes back to his infancy, Sam is right at home working with our team of boat stewards to protect our waterways from the threat of aquatic invasive species.
+With a focus on human dimensions and management of natural resources, and a deep appreciation for the Finger Lakes that goes back to his infancy, Sam is right at home working with our seasonal staff and volunteers to protect our waterways from the threat of aquatic invasive species.

 Phone: (315) 781-3599